pusher/pusher-websocket-swift/README.md

 You do not need to change your Cartfile.
 However, you will need to import the `PusherSwiftWithEncryption` framework into your project, instead of PusherSwift.

 #### Swift Package Manager
-PusherSwiftWithEncryption is not yet compatible with the swift package manager.
+PusherSwiftWithEncryption is not yet compatible with the Swift Package Manager.

 #### Limitations